KnowageLabs/Knowage-Documentation/installation-guide/knowage-ce-installer.rst

 - JDK 1.8
 - ``JAVA_HOME`` environment variable

-Different installer packages are provided for JDK 32/64 bit on Windows.

 Memory
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Knowage CE requires **3GB** of available RAM.
 This configuration is enough for most evaluation purposes.